 The carrying amounts of trade receivables, trade payables, cash and cash equivalents and other financial assets and liabilities, approximates the fair values, due to their short-term nature.
-Fair value of financial assets which includes bank deposits (due for maturity after twelve months from the reporting date) and security deposits is smiliar to the carrying value as there is no significant differences between carrying value and fair value
+Fair value of non-current financial assets and security deposits is smiliar to the carrying value as there is no significant differences between carrying value and fair value.

 The fair value for security deposits were calculated based on discounted cash flows using a current lending rate.
-They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk.
+They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit b).
+Financial risk management